MicrosoftDocs/win32/desktop-src/TaskSchd/taskdefinition-data.md

 ---
 title: TaskDefinition.Data property
 description: For scripting, gets or sets the data that is associated with the task.
-This data is ignored by the Task Scheduler service, but is used by third-parties who wish to extend the task format. ms.assetid: 'b2bb9102-3192-4336-9f91-efad081124b1'
+This data is ignored by the Task Scheduler service, but is used by third-parties who wish to extend the task format. ms.assetid: b2bb9102-3192-4336-9f91-efad081124b1
+keywords:
+- Data property Task Scheduler
-keywords: ["Data property Task Scheduler", "Data property Task Scheduler , TaskDefinition object", "TaskDefinition object Task Scheduler , Data property"]
+- Data property Task Scheduler , TaskDefinition object
+- TaskDefinition object Task Scheduler , Data property
 topic_type:
 - apiref
 api_name: